nusairc/AWS-using-Terraform-Ansible-mini-project/README.md

 # AWS Infrastructure as Code (IaC) Assignment

 This project demonstrates the creation of a Virtual Private Cloud (VPC) with public and private subnets using Terraform.
-Additionally, it covers launching EC2 instances and utilizing Ansible to install Git on those instances. the terraform script create a VPC, with 2 Subnets [Private-1 and Public-1], Each Subnet should have 1 EC2 instance, Routing Tables, IG, NAT, Security Groups, Use S3 Bucket as Terraform backend.
+Additionally, it covers launching EC2 instances and utilizing Ansible to install Git on those instances. the terraform script create a VPC, with 2 Subnets [Private-1 and Public-1], Each Subnet should have 1 EC2 instance, Routing Tables, IG, NAT, Security Groups, I have Used S3 Bucket as Terraform backend to store the state file.

 ## Important Note